angular/angular/aio/content/guide/i18n-example.md

 To explore the sample application with French translations used in the [Angular Internationalization][AioGuideI18nOverview] guide, see <live-example name="i18n" title="live example"></live-example>.

+To learn how to run the sample app in English or French, see its `readme.md`.

 </div>

 ## `fr-CA` and `en-US` example